-Beyond their nearly-invisible appearance, you can remove your aligners as necessary to clean them and your teeth.
+Invisalign’s clear aligners are an excellent way to straighten your smile without having to worry about the issues that come with metal braces.
+Beyond their nearly-invisible appearance, you can remove your aligners as necessary to clean them as well as your teeth.

 Dr. Jeffrey C. Platt